 Telč is little cute town, where you can find the most charming square of Czech Republic.
 The colourful houses surrounding the square look like they have come straight from a fairytale.
-Sit in one of the several pubs around the square and soak up the amazing vibes of this wonderful place.
+Sit in one of the several pubs around the square, order a Czech beer and soak up the amazing vibes of this wonderful place.

 When you are in Telč you cannot forget visiting the chateau, which is one of the UNESCO World Heritage Sites, and if you stroll around the stream Telčský Potok you can admire a beautiful view of the city which is perfectly reflected in the water.

 Towns in Moravia are really beautiful, but the countryside is no exception.
 The Jeseníky Mountains, which are on the border between Moravia and Czech Silesia are home of the prettiest hikes in Europe!
 These mountains are also considered a paradise for adventure seekers.
 Click here if you want to know about the best outdoor activities to do in the Jeseníky Mountains.